Lekan-E/databasedesign-SQLproject/README.md

 **Figure 2: Output of the Joins**

 ## Improvements
-Future improvements and additions for this project includes:
+Future improvements and additions for this project include:
 * Tableau radar plots to help visualize the data
 * Add rankings based on different statistics using SQL - RANK & DENSE_RANK functions
-* Use python for web scraping of data to improve data integrity
+* Use Python for web scraping of data to improve data integrity
 * Create a simple website for fans to choose and compare players based on statistical data